earn-alliance/earnmanagement.com/docs/features/payments.md

 1. To **generate a Payment Event**, click “Generate Payments.”

 _Note: Payment Events are generated based on claims that occurred from their last paid date to today.
+Set scholars' last paid date in the [Tracker](tracker.md).
+You can do this in bulk._

 2. To pay only a select group of scholars, select label(s).